-The research project budget should clearly outline items to be covered and provide justification for them.
+The research project budget should clearly outline which items are included in the project budget and provide justification for them.

 Research funders need to be convinced that items included in the budget are required for the project and that the overall budget is reasonable.